Mopedo/StarConfig/README.md

 Start by creating a configuration file in some folder on the computer.
 It can be either an XML file or a JSON file.
 XML files should have a root `config` node.
 JSON files should include a single object.
 Strings, integers, floats, booleans and datetimes (ISO 8601 strings) are accepted.
 XML values are parsed to the appropriate data types.

 There are two ways to instruct StarConfig to use a certain config file, either we assign a path to that file in the call to `StarConfig.Config.Create()`, or we assign it to an environment variable (StarConfig uses `StarConfigPath` by default, but any environment variable can be used).
-The environment variable is the included in the call to `StarConfig.Config.Create()`.
+The environment variable is then included in the call to `StarConfig.Config.Create()`.
 Environment variables should be surrounded by `'%'` characters, for example `%myVariable%`.

 ```csharp